Frequently Asked Questions

 911 is called immediately if there is a medical emergency.
 Our caregivers are trained to deal with emergency medical situations so they are handled as smooth and efficiently as possible.
 Our clients emergency medical plans are pre planned and include advanced directives, preferred hospitals, emergency contacts, and DNR status.
 Be assured we are prepared to handle these difficult situations.

 Aging is a different process for everyone so these are a few things you can look for: Are there any issues with memory?
 Is the home in good condition and clean?
 Do they have fresh food to eat and are they able to prepare meals?
 Are they loosing weight?
 These are some of the things you can look for when visiting.
-If you aren't sure about the situation call for a free in home assessment and we can see if assistance will improve the quality of life of your loved one.
+If you aren't sure about the situation call for our in home assessment and we can see if assistance will improve the quality of life of your loved one.